CompAndSave/hugo-decap-cas/content/posts/printer-wont-print-tips-to-fix-the-problem-easily.md

 **In this guide, we will discuss:**

-* Printer Won’t Print: Why Fixing it is Important?
+* Printer Won’t Print: Why Fixing It Is Important?
 * Printer Not Printing: Common Issues and Solutions
 * Printer is Not Printing Properly: Tips to Prevent These Problems